-6. As of 2017, there is a significant risk for most of the achievements to be lost again.
+However, as of 2017, there is a significant risk for most of the achievements to be lost again.
 Both the corporate governance framework and some sectoral reforms are taking important steps back.
+Law 111/2016 was amended in the Parliament to exempt dozens of SOEs from the application of the corporate governance framework.
 Law 111/2016 is not enforced in the majority of state-owned that were analysed.
 The Ministry of Public Finance has not published the analysis of the situation of state-owned companies for 2016 and it applies no sanctions for non-observance of Law 111/2016, although this law is systematically infringed, for example, by “turning interim management into permanent management” in state-owned companies.
-There is an attempt to amend Law 111/2016 in the Parliament, to exempt dozens of SOEs from the application of the corporate governance framework.

 About the authors

 Clara Volintiru is Associate Professor in the Department of International Business and Economics (REI), at the Bucharest University of Economic Studies (ASE).
 She has a PhD from the London School of Economics and Political Science (LSE) and has been involved in international research projects in the field of behavioural studies, good governance, informal exchanges and political economy.

 Gelu Trandafir is an experienced Romanian journalist in charge with communication activities of Freedom House Romania since 2013.
 Previously, he has held the positions of coordinating editor at Evenimentul Zilei newspaper during a challenging time for freedom of the press in Romania (2003-2004), deputy chief editor at Cotidianul newspaper, senior editor at România Liberă, journalist and producer with ProTV and acting desk editor with the Romanian department of BBC WorldService.